All people should have access to healthy, culturally appropriate, affordable food in schools, workplaces, and communities.

 Students and children spend the majority of their days at school and in childcare, and many students rely on school nutrition programs for their meals.
 Thus, it is essential that healthy food is available to all students and children during the day, and that marketing of unhealthy foods is limited in schools.

-NCAH advocates for policies that expand farm to school and farm to early care and education programs, funding for School Nutrition Programs, and other policies that increase access to healthy food in schools.
+NCAH advocates for policies that expand farm to school and farm to early care and education programs, funding for school nutrition programs, and other policies that increase access to healthy food in schools and child care settings.

 Food and Nutrition Services

 Supplemental Nutrition Assistance Program (SNAP), Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), and Child and Adult Care Food Program (CACFP) provide supplemental foods, health care referrals, and nutrition education to under resourced North Carolinians.
 These programs, and other food and nutrition services, are vital to increasing access to healthy food.

 NCAH advocates for policies and appropriations that increase access to food and nutrition services, streamline these services, and improve the purchasing power of recipients.

 NCAH works to reduce the number of prohibitions on waivers for which the State is permitted to apply.

 NCAH also works to increase access to SNAP, WIC, and CACFP, including increasing benefits, increase access to online SNAP, and reducing reporting requirements.

 Healthy Food Retail